visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/VolumePlot.rst

 The **Rendering Options** tab controls the rendering setting.
 Each volume rendering method has a different set of inputs.
 Additionally, the **Rendering Options** tab contains controls for lighting.
-**Transfer function** tab controls how the data is mapped onto colors and the opacities to use for different scalar values.
+The **Transfer function** tab has controls for how the data is mapped to colors and the opacities to use for different scalar values.

 .. _volume_plot_atts_window: